hetalrathod2203/car-park-availability/README.md

 curl http://localhost:8090/actuator/info
 ```

+## 🤖 LLM Usage

+This project was developed with assistance from Amazon Q Developer and ChatGPT.
+LLMs helped with:
+- **Test Cases Generation**
+- **API optimization** which includes Shifting from Haversine Formula to Euclidean distance calculations
+- **Liquibase Setup** for Database Schema
+- **Swagger doc** patterns for OneMap coordinate conversion and Singapore government APIs

+All LLM-generated code was validated through manual testing, performance benchmarking, and adherence to Spring Boot conventions.
+Complex algorithms like coordinate conversion and distance calculations were verified against Other LLM Models i.e Claude and Deepseek and tested with real Singapore coordinates.

 ### Future Improvements
 - Implement Redis caching for frequently accessed data
 - Add database indexing on latitude/longitude for faster queries